gateio/gateapi-php/docs/Api/MultiCollateralLoanApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$type = 'collateral'; // string | Currency type: collateral - Collateral currency, borrow - Borrowing.
+$type = 'collateral'; // string | Currency type: collateral - Collateral currency, borrow - Borrowing currency
-$currency = 'BTC'; // string | When it is a collateral currency, multiple currencies can be passed separated by commas; when it is a borrowing currency, only one currency can be passedseparated by commas; when it is a borrowing currency, only one currency can be passedseparated by commas; when it is a borrowing currency, only one commas; when it is a borrowing currency, only one currency can be passed
+$currency = 'BTC'; // string | When it is a collateral currency, multiple currencies can be provided separated by commas; when it is a borrowing currency, only one currency can be provided.

 try {
     $result = $apiInstance->listUserCurrencyQuota($type, $currency);